RashRAJ/Terraform-101/Terraform-aws-instance/Readme.md

-# Creating an Ec2 instance with aws
+# Creating an AWS Ec2 instance with Terraform

 Basic configuration for creating aws instance, and playing around with terraform command